-Generation of light: light emitting diodes and semiconductor lasers.
-Detection of light: Solid state detectors
+[Generation of light: light emitting diodes and semiconductor lasers.
+Detection of light: Solid state detectors: Take ECE6214 graduate level course (taught by either me or Prof. Luke Lester for these topics after this course if you are pursuing MS degree in Micro and Nano Systems].

-- B. Become proficient with the fundamental device physics concepts - C. Learn to analyze device characteristics in detail and brainstorm ways towards improving them or adapting them to new applications
+B. Become proficient with the fundamental device physics concepts

+C. Learn to analyze device characteristics in detail and brainstorm ways towards improving them or adapting them to new applications